What is experience design, exactly?

 I grew up watching my mom design everything from textiles to visual layouts to interiors.
 Being a designer, with a client or pragmatic application in mind, resonates deeply with me, even if some of the stuff I make ends up feeling and acting like art.
 My brother is also a successful designer, so it runs in the family.

-Nope.
+Sometimes people mistakenly call me a performance artist.
 Performance artists make aesthetic experiences where, more often than not, they are the instigator, the reason for the work, and the focus of the audience’s attention.
 (Think: Marina Abramović or David Blaine.)
 If you insist on throwing me in an art bucket, social practice would be more accurate.
 I care about the relational, not the performative.

 What are some of your influences?